topimiettinen/ld-so-daemon/README.md

 - server randomizes the address space ([ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization)) of the client (mostly done, TBD for relocating heap, stack etc.)
+- guard pages are installed around DSOs with mmap(..., PROT_NONE, ...)

 Future features should include:
 - make GOT and PLT read-only for the client when possible